The First Step to Safe Deprescribing: Understanding the Full Story

 Laura Delano: From Patient to Peer Leader

-Delano, a survivor herself, critiques the APA's DSM as illegitimate.
-She considers Pharma's lobbying power the cause of overmedicalizing distress and pushing lifelong drugs.
-She shares how psychotropics caused chronic worsening symptoms, rather than an underlying "illness," and highlights polypharmacy harms and lack of withdrawal guidance.
+Delano critiques the APA's DSM as illegitimate.
+She believes Pharma's lobbying power causes overmedicalizing distress and pushing lifelong drugs.
+She shares how psychotropics caused chronic worsening symptoms, rather than an underlying "illness."
+She highlights polypharmacy harms and the lack of withdrawal guidance.
+Delano founded the Inner Compass Initiative and The Withdrawal Project, providing free resources and tapering manuals.
+Her memoir Unshrunk: A Story of Psychiatric Treatment Resistance (2025) shares her journey off 19 drugs, validating "treatment resistance" as iatrogenic harm.

 Robert Whitaker: Investigative Force Behind the Exposé